Rexbeast2/Rexbeast2/README.md

 <h1 align="center">Hi 👋, I'm Rex Beast</h1>
 <h3 align="center">I'm a student who is passionate in cybersecurity about securing web applications and building secure software.
-My experience includes performing penetration testing and vulnerability assessments on web applications and servers.
-I enjoy developing tools and automating tasks using Python, and I have experience using it for web development using frameworks like Flask and Django.
-Additionally, I have experience with DevOps tools and practices, including Git, Jenkins, and Docker.
-I'm passionate about making software development more secure and efficient, and I'm always looking for ways to improve my skills and knowledge.
-In my free time, I contribute to open-source projects related to cybersecurity, web development, and DevOps.
 I'm excited to be part of a community of like-minded individuals who are committed to building secure and reliable software.</h3>

 - 🌱 I’m currently learning **Machine learning and Django**